vjyanand/pdf-blog/posts/wasm-advantage.md

 gravatar: eca93da2c67aadafe35d477aa8f454b8
 twitter: '@vjyanand'
 ---
-# The Advantages of Using WASM in Offline PDF Table Converters

 In today's digital era, PDF table converters have become an essential tool for businesses and individuals alike.
 They allow users to convert tables from PDF documents into editable formats, making data manipulation and analysis much easier.
 One of the latest advancements in this field is the use of WebAssembly (WASM) technology, which brings a multitude of advantages to offline PDF table converters.
 In this article, we will explore the key benefits of using WASM in these converters and how it can revolutionize the way we work with PDF tables.